Thank you for your interest in COVID-19 vaccination in Devon.

 How effective is the COVID-19 vaccine?

 This is all included in the information published by the MHRA, and Public Health England will also be publishing more resources for patients and professionals.
-People can be assured the NHS will ensure that they have all the necessary information on those vaccines that are approved by the MHRA before they attend for their vaccination.

 Is the NHS confident the vaccine will be safe?